Tampa really did surprise me. My prior visits to Tampa, mostly during Florida road trips, left me with the impression that Tampa had seen better days.

 Since Tampa recently received a downtown facelift with another $4 billion renovation project for the future, I wanted to explore the Big Guava (aka Cigar City) myself.
 Besides, several friends moved to the Tampa area and I wanted to find out why.

 Goldilocks would love Tampa because it is not too big and not too small.
-I love Tampa because of the vibrant foodie and craft cocktail scene.
+I love a Tampa getaway from Northern Virginia in the winter because of the wonderful weather and vibrant foodie and craft cocktail scene.
 New craft beer joints open seemingly every week.

-Tampa is an ideal carless vacation option.
+Tampa is an excellent carless vacation destination.
 Downtown Tampa is compact but there are plenty of public transportation options to take you where you want to go.
 To explore beyond downtown Tampa, ride share options (like Lyft and Uber) are readily available.

 5 Fun Ways to See Tampa Florida

-The Tampa Riverwalk Trail begins near Tampa Bay History Center and ends in Water Works Park near Ulele restaurant (amazing oysters).
+The Tampa Riverwalk Trail begins near Tampa Bay History Center and ends in Water Works Park near Ulele restaurant (amazing oysters) and the fabulous food hall center Armature Works.
 Rent a bike through Coast Bike Share or stroll the entire 2.5 mile Riverwalk or portions of it.
 Snaking along the Hillsborough River, Riverwalk meanders under a couple of bridges and past a half dozen downtown parks, several other museums, fun hotels with al fresco dining/drinking areas, and the convention center.
 Hang out in one of the cool swings along the path.
 From Riverwalk, it was a short walk to meet a travel writer friend for a local craft beer at Holy Hog Barbecue.